 Meet our Board of Directors

-Sudha Datta, Chair
+Sudha Datta, Past Board Chair

 Sudha worked as Head of Operations with an international investment organization for over 15 years and was responsible for custody relationship, asset safety and servicing, securities lending and investment operations.
 He was honoured with the “Industry Legend” award by Global custodian magazine in 2016.
 He is currently co-founder and managing partner of consulting firm “Soterium” and advises investment firms, pension trusts and family investment offices.
 He is a certified public accountant from the State of Colorado, a fellow member of the London Institute of Banking & Finance (U.K.) and a fellow of the Chartered Institute of securities and investments, U.K